 [nilled] Boolean.
 True if the nillable item is nil.
 False if the nillable item is not nil.
 If the element is not nillable this member has no value.
 If this member is true then for a simple element the [dataValue] member has no value, and for a complex element the [children] member has no value.
 If this member is true then the Infoset item is said to be nil or nilled.

+[array] Boolean.
+True if the item is an array, meaning that it corresponds to an element having maxOccurs value greater than 1, or ‘unbounded’.

 [children] An ordered set of zero or more element information items.
 The order they appear in the set is the order implied by the DFDL Schema.
 'Ordered set' is not formally defined here, but two operations are assumed: 'count' gives the number of information items, and 'at (index)' gives the element at ordinal position 'index' starting from 1.
 In a simple element information item this member has no value.
 In a document information item this member contains exactly one element information item.
 If the [nilled] member is true then this member has no value.

 [parent] The complex element information item which contains this information item in its [children] member.
 In the root element of an information set this member is empty.